kirstinkoepnick/kirstinkoepnick.github.io/_pages/publications.md

 *What are the climate factors that determined when the Laurentide Ice Sheet grew or retreated?*

 **Koepnick, K.**, Harnik, N., Randall, M., and Tziperman, E.
-*The seasonality of QBO peaks and ENSO-QBO interaction*
+*The seasonality of QBO peaks and ENSO-QBO interaction.*

 **Koepnick, K.**, Harnik, N., Randall, M., and Tziperman, E.
 *Can ENSO–QBO correlations arise mechanistically?
 Evidence from a simple dynamical model*